Diero/howest-digitaalvormgever/README.md

 No specific requirements for this extension

 ## Known Issues
 No known issues for this extension

 ## Release Notes
+### 0.4.4
+- Added a javascriptsnippet for handling data with bearer token authorization

 ### 0.4.3
 - From now on you can choose between the snippet prefixes `dv-` and `mct-`.